wgoode3/Lectures/Web_Fundamentals/week2day3.md

 <details>
   <summary>How do we debug our code? (hint: someone wrote it on the window)</summary>
   Console log everything.<br>
-  If you ask me to debug your code and you don't even have your console open, I mmight just walk away after reminding you to open your console.
+  If you ask me to debug your code and you don't even have your console open, I might just walk away after reminding you to open your console.
 </details>